We are in the last chapter of Paul's first letter to Timothy containing teaching and specific instructions covering a wide range of topics:

 C. Slavery did exist among the Jews of the Old Testament but it was not the basis of their economy or military.
-It was practiced in a more humane way among the Jews where there were laws protecting the treatment of slaves (against the law to kill a slave, unlike in the pagan world).
+It was practiced in a more humane way among God's people where there were laws protecting the treatment of slaves (i.e. it was against the law to kill a slave, but legal in the pagan world).

 Slavery in the New Testament